-- 24-Hour Crisis Hotline that provides emotional support, safety planning, resource referrals, and information on legal options, statewide shelter availability and community resources.
+- Support Line provides emotional support, safety planning, resource referrals, and information on legal options, statewide shelter availability, and community resources

-- Access to safe shelter and housing remains a primary concern for all survivors of domestic violence.
-RESPOND developed its housing assistance program to address the unique needs of survivors and fill the gap left by anti-homelessness agencies.
+- Housing assistance program to address the unique needs of survivors and fill the gap left by anti-homelessness agencies

-- Legal Support that provides individuals with court accompaniment, assistance accessing legal aid services, and help with diverse legal issues including restraining orders, child custody, and immigration.
-Staff maintain a weekly presence in the Woburn and Malden District Courts and work closely with the victim witness advocate program run by the Middlesex County District Attorney’s Office.
+- Legal Support: court accompaniment, assistance accessing legal aid services, and help with diverse legal issues including restraining orders, child custody, and immigration

-SAFER (Survivors of Abuse Feeling Empowered for Re-Entry) Program designed to provide support and resources to detainees and inmates in the Suffolk County House of Corrections.
+- Survivors of Abuse Feeling Empowered for Re-Entry (SAFER) Program designed to provide support and resources to detainees and inmates in the Suffolk County House of Corrections

-- Children’s Services that help parents to meet their children’s education, health care and out-of-school needs.
-RESPOND also leads parenting groups, literacy activities, and works to improve prenatal care.
+- Children’s Services that help parents to meet their children’s needs